-- The CSR level was reduced from three hundred to under fifteen. - All RT-1000 software was placed into a standard Nortel version-control library and an automated, reproducible loadbuilding process. - Over 80% of the original nine hundred test cases were automated, reduced loadregression times from around ninety staff-weeks to under five.
-Formal capacity tesing using software simulation packages was introduced to closely parallel field cnditions of up to two hundred users (rather than rounding up ten people on a weekend to "stress test" the system manually, as was formerly the case).
+- The CSR level was reduced from three hundred to under fifteen. - All RT-1000 software was placed into a standard Nortel version-control library and an automated, reproducible loadbuilding process.

-- Software maintenance and support contracts were negotiated with the operating system and hardware vendor to guarantee that all operating systems software for delivered systems can only come from the development team, thus ensuring more standard configurations. - System hardware and the accompanying operating system were upgraded and a long-term hardware migration plan was developed. - ISO-9001 certification was obtained for the development process. - Regular customer visits to the Atlanta laboratory were begun in order to build customer relationships. - The database management system was upgraded to its latest release. - The system architecture was published and otherwise opened up to customer and third-party enhancements. - And significant new functionality was added.
+- Over 80% of the original nine hundred test cases were automated, reduced load-regression times from around ninety staff-weeks to under five.
+Formal capacity testing using software simulation packages was introduced to closely parallel field conditions of up to two hundred users (rather than rounding up ten people on a weekend to "stress test" the system manually, as was formerly the case). - Software maintenance and support contracts were negotiated with the operating system and hardware vendor to guarantee that all operating systems software for field systems can only come from the development team, thus ensuring more standard configurations. - System hardware and the accompanying operating system were upgraded and a longterm hardware migration plan was developed. - ISO-9001 certification was obtained for the development process. - Regular customer visits to the Atlanta laboratory were begun in order to build customer relationships. - The database management system was upgraded to its latest release. - The system architecture was published and otherwise opened up to customer and third-party enhancements.

-The restoration of the RT-1000 system has enabled a much more open and flexible a-chitecture, as illustrated in Figure
+The restoration of the RT-1000 system has enabled a much more open and flexible architecture, as illustrated in Figure 2.